 When I was 4 but felt it was unattainable then too late.
-Life finally nudged me to apply when I was 35-36.
+Life finally nudged me to apply to vet school later in life when I was 35-36.

-While completing and researching the steps to becoming a Vet, did you interview any Vets before starting the application process?
+While completing and researching the steps to becoming a vet later in life, did you interview any vets before starting the application process?
 If so how did you approach them?

 I spoke to every vet that I worked for and several friends that went through the process before myself.

 The steps to becoming a vet require letters of recommendation, who gave you yours?
 Did you know them well?
 Did these letters help you with the LSU vet school requirements?